-We note a 73%, 82%, 100% agreement between the theoretical FDE and the empirical FDE on the Apolloscape, Lyft, and Argoverse datasets, respectively.
-The main cause for disagreements in the first two datasets is the choice for the value of $\delta{\rm max}=0.049$ during the computation of φ .
-This value is obtained for a three-lane wide road system that was observed in majority of the videos in both datasets.
+the value of $\delta{\rm max}=0.049$.
+This value is assumed for a three-lane wide road system that was observed in majority of the videos in both datasets.
 However, it may be the case that several videos contain one- or two-lane traffic.
 In such cases, the values for $\delta{\rm max}$ changes to 0.36 and 0.13, respectively, thereby increasing the upper bound for increase in RMSE.

-Note, in Figure 3, the increase in RMSE for our approach (purple curve) is much lower than that of other methods, which is due to the upper bound induced by spectral regularization.
+Note, in Figure 5, the increase in RMSE for our approach (purple curve) is much lower than that of other methods, which is due to the upper bound induced by spectral regularization.